LeandrosThoidis/Shortest-Walking-Paths/README.md

-# EDULEARN24 – Smart Campus Navigation
+# EDULEARN24 – Shortest Walking Path

 **EDULEARN24** is a web-based pedestrian navigation system built for the **University of Patras**.
 It calculates the most efficient walking routes across the campus using advanced pathfinding algorithms like **Dijkstra’s** and **A\***, with real-time routing support from the **GraphHopper Directions API**.